-Kids just like adults can get pretty hard on themselves and it is often easier to remember the failures instead of focusing on the wins.
+As riders, we can get pretty hard on ourselves and it is often easier to remember the failures instead of focusing on the wins.

-This time of year when the competitions are coming to an end it is a good time to sit down with your child and reflect on the past season before making new plans for the coming one.
+This time of year when the competitions are coming to an end it is a good time to sit down and reflect on the past season before making new plans for the coming one.

 The equestrian sport is one of the toughest in terms of maintaining a positive mindset as it can be a rollercoaster of ups and downs due to the fact that there is a partnership with a horse that sometimes has a mind of it’s own and doesn’t always stick to the plans we have made.